laanwj/munt/README.md

 part on MIDI channel 10. **Sending events on MIDI channel 1 will thus have no effect**.

 Another difference with other plugins is that this plugin accepts program changes per channel.
-Some hosts may have bugs in letting these through.
+Some hosts, for example Carla, may have to be configued to let those through instead of mapping them (uncheck "Map Program Changes", check "Send Bank/Program Changes").

 TODOs
 ------